simrin3308/LearnNodeJs/ReadMe.md

 `^` => Install all minor fixes and recommended automatically.
 Don't change the major one.

 `~` => Approximate matching Changes only approximate one.
 Only last one. (minor one)

+# 10 Rest API

+- Rest => Representational State Transfer.

+RULES => {NOTE =>THESE ARE NOT OFFICIAL RULES}

+1. Works on Server Client Architecture => Server is a different machine and client is a different.
+Both should not be independent on each other.

+- Response can be anything => text, image, html, json etc.

+- If client is Browser, it can easily handle the `html`.
+But if the client is mobile or something else(Alexa), it do not render `html`.
+So there causes the issue.
+But we can send `JSON` which can be used by any client but one step increases.
+Json is a raw data and needs to be worked on.

+- JSON is key value pairs.

+- Response send by `html` is called `SSR=>Server Side Rendering`.
+It is very fast and used by many big techs.

+- If we know that our client will only be browser, we can use response `html`

+- Sending response by `JSON` means `Client Side Rendering (CSR)` which is then used by react etc.

+2. Always respect all HTTP requests.

+- Don't misunderstood `post` with `patch`